alexandervpetrov/ribosome-example-nginx/README.md

-# ribosome-example-nginx
+# Ribosome example: Nginx configuration files

-Ribosome example: Nginx configuration files
+This repo is example of configured Ribosome release process for Nginx configuration files.